isomerpages/nhg-ecos/pages/terms-of-use.md

 in sites that are linked to or from this Site from third parties not associated with NHG and you irrevocably waive any claim against NHG with respect to such sites.
-NHG does not endorse or make any representations whatsoever as to the contents of third party sites included in this Site, whether or not such link was created by NHG.
+NHG does not endorse or make any representations whatsoever as to the contents of third-party sites included in this Site, whether or not such link was created by NHG.
 <br>
 </p>